Women, part 1

 After the cervix, the sperm enters the uterus.
 Here they are not so much propelled forward by their tail as helped forward by muscular contractions of the uterus (Sex, Explained, 2020b; Nucleus medical media, 2013).

 Of those 250 – 300 million original sperm cells that started ‘the race’ to the egg, only about one in one million sperm cells are able to make it to the fallopian tube where the egg can be fertilized (Khan Academy, 2015).
-There, the egg is surrounded by sperm that overcome all obstacles.
+There, the egg is surrounded by sperm that overcame all obstacles.
 Normally a few dozen.
 However, only one sperm cell will penetrate and fertilize the egg to become one cell.
 This cell is called a ‘zygote’ in medical terms (National Geographic, 2018; Nucleus medical media, 2013).
 For this, the egg first has to have been released (the ovulation).
 This is what happens one time a month (at least, that’s convenient for us to say).
 Later on we will see that the release of an egg does not have to be at all constant in time.
 It can take longer or shorter, but on average is 26 days (Jukic et al., 2007).

 Anyway, this is why a woman can only get pregnant within a specific period of ‘the month’.
 In general a period within five days after the ejaculation of the man’s sperm into the woman vagina, if she ovulates during that time.
 This is because an egg is only viable for maximum 24 hours (The Royal Women’s Hospital, z.d.; et al.).
-The sperm however, can live for a maximum fo five days in the woman’s tract (Galan, R. N. N., 2017).
+The sperm however, can live for a maximum of five days in the woman’s tract (Galan, R. N. N., 2017).

 When the woman is ovulating, the body makes it ‘easier’ in all sorts of ways for the sperm to pass the vagina and uterus.
 For instance by making it more ‘watery’.
 If the woman isn’t ovulating, there is no need for the sperm to reach the egg in the first place (because there is no egg that can be fertilized).
 In this case it is much more important to focus on fighting of pathogens, since the vagina and uterus are very prone to infections (Khan Academy, 2015).